-With just 51 years remaining on your lease we estimate the price of your lease extension to range between £30,400 and £35,200 as well as costs.
+With just 56 years remaining on your lease we estimate the premium for your lease extension to span between £29,500 and £34,000 as well as legals.

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information before getting professional advice.
+The figure above a general guide to costs for extending a lease, but we are not able to advice on the actual costs without more detailed investigations.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information before getting professional advice.

 I am buying a flat with all finances in place.
 I have provided solicitor with 2 separate proof of photo identification, bank statement, endless utility bills.
 Now he needs a copy from a probate lawyer advising that the funds are legitimate and that it has come from inheritance and not dealing E's in Ibiza.